 Actually, there is a surprising amount of smut throughout this city.
 Deja Vu is still located directly across from the main entrance to Pike Place Market, and another strip club down the street closed only after the new Four Seasons opened next door.
-It’s still for sale if anyone is interested in forming a joint venture with me.
-(Having fun with puns, marijuana is now legal here, too.)
-A former comedy club in the University District, named Giggles, tried to reopen as “Jiggles.”
-It made a good effort, but it was also directly across the street from an elementary school.
-People will only tolerate so much.
+It’s something you learn to ignore, so don’t get too hung up on it.

 Speaking of the U District, it offers one pretty much the only reasonable compromise between price and convenience.
 It can still be grungy, and in the summer it gets overrun by packs of young homeless kids with their unleashed dogs.
 (Seriously.
 Packs of obnoxious kids with dogs.
 They leave in the winter.)
 But it is not so bad that I recommend against staying here.
 You can usually find hotels from $150-200 a night.

 In most cities you can find several cheap properties, especially airport and suburban hotels, to rack up mattress runs for easy elite status.
 The area around Sea-Tac is pretty grim, and once you reach Seattle proper, there are not many options outside the downtown core.
-The causes are the elongated geography and the small neighborhoods I mentioned yesterday, which discourage an urban environment anywhere but downtown.
-This isn’t like the Dallas Galleria or Tysons Corner, where a large shopping mall can support several office towers and adjacent hotels.
+The causes are the elongated geography and the small neighborhoods, which discourage an urban environment anywhere but downtown.

-Some people will still want to go farther afield and try to commute in to enjoy the city.
+Some people will still want to save money by staying far away and commuting to the city.
 Beware the traffic.
 It takes 20 minutes to reach Seattle from Bellevue, Lynnwood, or Renton in the dead of night.
-When the weather is good, it can easily become 40 to 60 minutes.
-A reader commented yesterday that locals don’t go on vacatio in the summer because those are the two or three months that make the rest of the year worth enduring.
-It was not uncommon for my boss to come into lab on a nice afternoon and tell us to go home.
-Huge traffic jams result.
-And the money you save is not so great.
-I think you would still have trouble finding a hotel that charges less than $125.
-I you do it anyway, here’s my advice.
+When the traffic is heavy it can easily become 40 to 60 minutes.
+Assuming you are visiting during the summer, that will be often.
+Locals don’t go on vacation in the summer because those are the two or three months that make the rainy months bearable.

 Renton is your best bet.
 There are cheaper motels with quick access to the light rail.
 Take it into the city and don’t drive.
 You won’t find anything fancy, but it will fit the bill.
 I haven’t stayed at either, but the DoubleTree and Marriott look like the nicest options.